 API Usage

-We support two types of API for AI agents:
+We support three types of API for working with AI agents and models:

 • OpenAI-compatible API: suitable for integration with external libraries and UIs, using the standard request structure.